RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 If you do miss time, you do have the option to make that up within the sprint, however, if you are unable to do so, please add PTO to your time-tracking to account for it.
 As with other attendance concerns, this timeline is subject to exception, on a case-by-case basis.

 ## Internal Time

-Depending on the meeting and/or project, the most common Freckle tags may be "Admin" or "#{internal-project-name}" (see [Time Reporting](TIME_REPORTING.md) for details).
+Depending on the meeting and/or project, the most common Noko tags may be "Admin" or "#{internal-project-name}" (see [Time Reporting](TIME_REPORTING.md) for details).
 Internal time will be counted towards your 40 hour work week.